CrestfallenLARP/cfldangerden/content/en/rules/lineage_skill_categories/_index.md

 [Weapon of Choice]({{< ref "/rules/skills/#weapon-of-choice" >}}) [3 CP] Character is trained in the use of one weapon of their choice, not including Firearms.

 ### Kinfolk Lineage Skill Category

+Costume Requirements: Must appear as an animal type associated with the Kinfolk.
+May include/but not limited to Mask, Skin Color, Hair Color, Prosthetics

+Kinfolk tend to feel close to nature and a strong urge to protect it when possible.
+Their superior senses often make them great hunters, researchers, and warriors.

 Only Kinfolk Characters may purchase skills from this Category.